juhasev/sample-ninja-help/panelist-manager.md

 This allows the user to DELETE the selected panelists.

 > **WARNING** - Delete panelist function should only be used when you absolutely need to wipe out the entire panelist record including any activity.
-For all other purposes you should either unsubscribe or blacklist the panelist and Sample Ninja will automatically remove them after 1 year.
+For all other purposes you should either unsubscribe or blacklist the panelist.
+Sample Ninja will automatically delete unsubscribed and blacklisted panelists after 1 year.
 This enables you to retain project statistics, health metrics and other statistics vital to your panel.

+> Blacklisted panelist cannot re-join the panel where as unsubscribed panelists can.

 #### Change Sub-panel(s) membership